msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 ### Missing features, aka endless ToDo list
-- LB and FQDN for external access
+- LB and possibly FQDN for external access
 - Backup integration (optional script)
 - ASR somewhere, as option
 - add boot diagnostics on for VMs
 - clean-up this page and put more options in scripts, e.g ultra-disks or full prod-sizing with M-series and write accel
 - some basic error checking - did you provide values correctly, do ssh keys exist etc
+- NSGs on subnet, not VMnic
+- make sapinst less spammy, redirect
+- SSO for SapGui all scripted, incl sap rfc triggered actions in script
+- stop/start script, interactively
+- simple backup script for db and logs with version control
 - ... more things I forget right now